What is Blend and Extend Mortgage?

 Blended Mortgage Lenders

 Not all mortgage lenders offer blended mortgages.
-Some lenders, like RBC, only offer blended mortgages if you’re porting your mortgage to another property, such as when you are purchasing a home and transferring your mortgage over.
+Some lenders, like RBC, only offer blended mortgages if you’re porting your mortgage to another property, such as when purchasing a home and transferring your mortgage.
 Others might only allow blend and extend if you pay a mortgage penalty.

 Some lenders may also have certain requirements in order for you to blend and extend mortgages.
-For example, Coast Capital only allows you to blend and extend if you are borrowing at least an additional $50,000 to your mortgage amount or if the new term is longer than at least three years after the expiry of your existing mortgage term.
+For example, Coast Capital only allows you to blend and extend if you are borrowing at least an additional $50,000 to your mortgage amount or if the new term is longer than at least three years after your existing mortgage term expires.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.